DuggyL/printcentre-workflowmanager-resubmission/README.md

 -   ### Edit Tasks Page
     -   Edit task page allows users to edit the tasks database, users can cancel the edit by clicking on the cancel button.
     -   Clicking on both cancel and submit buttons will bring the user back to the task display page.
-    -   The previous value will fill the form, avoiding the need for users to re-input the data.
+    -   The previous data value will automatic fill the form, avoiding the need for users to re-input the data.

 <img src=images/customers.png>

 -   ### Customers Page
     -   Table display list of existing customers.
-    -   Search function available at the top if users want to search specific customer.
+    -   Search function available at the top if users want to search for specific customer by customer's name or company's name.
     -   Clicking on "Add Customer" button to send users directly to add customer page.

 <img src=images/add-customer.png>

 -   ### Add Customer Page
-    -   Allow users to add to the database and display created customer on the customers page, listed as table.
+    -   Allow users to add to the database and display created customer on the customers page.
 Users can cancel by clicking on the cancel button.
-    -   Clicking on both cancel and submit buttons will bring the user back to the customers display page.
+    -   Clicking on both cancel and submit buttons will bring the user back to the customers page.

 <img src=images/edit-customer.png>

 -   ### Edit Customer Page
     -   Edit customer page allows users to edit the customers database, users can cancel the edit by clicking on the cancel button.
-    -   Clicking on both cancel and submit buttons will bring the user back to the customers display page.
+    -   Clicking on both cancel and submit buttons will bring the user back to the customers page.
-    -   The previous value will fill the form, avoiding the need for users to re-input the data.
+    -   The previous data value will automatic fill the form, avoiding the need for users to re-input the data.

 <img src=images/profile.png>

 -   ### Profile Page
     -   A page is dedicated to the user when they are logged in.
 Currently, blank and more features are implemented at later project stages.

-### CRUD Operations
-Using the CRUD's four basic functions (create, read, update and delete), here are the design and features:

--   The ability to create tasks and customer database
--   The ability to read/check work instructions, and customer information
--   The ability to update/edit jobs work instructions
--   The ability to delete tasks, assignments and schedule

 ### Defensive Design